 Mandatory costs not included in your fees

-- Additional materials (printing, stationary, portfolio sleeves, folders, USBs/hard drives etc.) (Approx. costs £300)
+- Additional materials (printing, stationery, portfolio sleeves, folders, USBs/hard drives etc.) (approx. costs £300)

 - There will be occasions when you will be expected to attend exhibitions, screenings, performances and festivals.
 You will need to budget for these